sunnykr-7/RAG-based-AI-Teaching-Assistant/README.md

 ## Step 1 - Collect your videos
-Move all your video files to the videos folder.
+Move all your video files to the videos folder

 ## Step 2 - Convert to mp3.
 Convert all the video files to mp3